import json

 from mrs.plot import plot_corine_data, plot_variability_over_time

-4.1 Load Sentinel-1 Data
+hv.extension("bokeh") # type: ignore[too-many-positional-arguments]6.1 Load Sentinel-1 Data

-For our analysis we are using sigma naught backscatering data from Sentinel-1.
-The images we are analyzing cover the region south of Vienna and west of Lake Neusiedl.
-We load the data and and apply again a preprocessing function.
+For our analysis we are using sigma naught backscattering data from Sentinel-1.
+The images that we are analyzing cover the region south of Vienna and west of Lake Neusiedl.
+We will now load the data and and apply again a preprocessing function.
 Here we extract the scaling factor and the date the image was taken from the metadata.
 We will focus our attention to a smaller area containing a part of the Lake Neusiedl Lake and its surrounding land.
 The obtainedxarray dataset and is then converted to an array, because we only have one variable, the VV backscatter values.

 url = get_intake_url()